-It is also believed that a child who is constantly bullied or hurt is more likely to be the one who ends up carrying firearms.
-That is one reason why there needs to be a deep understanding of this issue among people and both private and public schools should have a zero-tolerance policy when it comes to cases of bullying.
+It is also believed that a child who is constantly bullied or hurt is more likely to inflict harm on themselves or on others.
+That is one reason why there needs to be a deep understanding of this issue among people and both private schools and public schools should have a zero-tolerance policy when it comes to cases of bullying.

 People who are against uniforms claim that what children wear has no bearing on how they perform in their education.
-They also raise the point of money – a lot of parents are not in a position to afford a uniform for their kids.
-These are both valid arguments but then how does an institution make sure that students don’t show up in immodest or provocative clothes?
+They also raise the point of money – many parents are not able to afford a uniform for their kids.
+These are both valid arguments, but how does an institution ensure students don’t show up in disruptive clothes?

 That is why this is among such big ethical issues in education.
 A way to counteract it is to come up with a dress code that accommodates differences and diversity.